cavaunpeu/willwolf.io-source/content/machine-learning/thorough-introduction-to-boltzmann-machines.md

 Summary: A pedantic walk through Boltzmann machines, with focus on the computational thorn-in-side of the partition function.
 Image: figures/thorough-introduction-to-boltzmann-machines/output_23_1.png

 The principal task of machine learning is to fit a model to some data.
-Thinking on the level of APIs, a model is an object with two methods:
+In programming terms, this model is an object with two methods:

 ```python
 class Model: